hotdogaaron/hotdogaaron.github.io/mlvg/mlvg_1.markdown

 Off the top of my head, here are some things I want to look at:

 - README Additions
+	- Document XCode / Hardware version(s) last tested
 	- Add note about `madronalib` debug configuration
 	- Add note about Homebrew installation of SDL2
-	- Add instructions for building project
-		- GUI build vs `xcodebuild`
-		- Document XCode / Hardware version(s) last tested with
 	- Add note about Gatekeeper Exception for SDL2
+	- Add note about using `xcodebuild` and XCode GUI
 - Project Changes
-	- Look into proper options for command line build with `xcodebuild` (Update included above)
 	- Investigate adding `madronalib` as a git submodule
 	- Investigate statically linking SDL2
 	- Investigate adding RPATH for dynamic linking to SDL2 (Update included above)